No matter who you're serving, these mashed sweet potatoes are guaranteed to be a hit! They're smooth, creamy, and full of sweet and savory flavor.

 Mashed Sweet Potatoes Recipe Ingredients

 My favorite thing about this recipe is that it really lets the sweet potatoes shine.
-Unlike in a classic sweet potato casserole, you won’t find any marshmallows, brown sugar, or maple syrup here.
+Unlike in a sweet potato casserole or some other mashed sweet potatoes recipes, you won’t find any marshmallows, brown sugar, or maple syrup here.
 The sweetness comes from the potatoes themselves.
 Then, these ingredients add richness and depth of flavor:

 - Olive oil or melted butter – Take your pick!
-I love the fruity olive oil in these mashed sweet potatoes, and it makes this recipe vegan.
+I love the fruity olive oil in this mash, and it makes the recipe vegan and dairy-free.
 But if you prefer butter, its rich flavor is delicious here too.

-- Milk – I use almond milk because it’s what I keep on hand, but cow’s milk or another type of plant-based milk would work as well.
+- Milk – I use almond milk because it’s what I keep on hand, but regular milk or another type of plant-based milk would work as well.

 - Rosemary – Rosemary and sweet potatoes are one of my favorite cold weather flavor combinations!
-It makes this mash cozy, aromatic, and complex.
+The fresh herbs make this mash cozy, aromatic, and complex.

 - Garlic – For sharp, savory depth of flavor.